How to make balloon animals for beginners

-Get to grips with simple balloon modelling with our complete guide to twisting, turning and locking sections of a balloon to create a menagerie of easy ballon animals!
-In this article we’ll show you how to make 4 essential animals to hone your skills – a dog, giraffe, dinosaur and swan.
+Get to grips with simple balloon modelling with our complete guide to twisting, turning and locking sections of a balloon to create a menagerie of easy balloon animals!
+In this article, we’ll show you how to make 4 essential animals hone your skills – a dog, giraffe, dinosaur and swan.
 We’ll also share our top 10 follow-on balloon modelling tutorials (from swords to monkeys) for you to try with links to find out how they’re done – so that by the end of this article you’ll be party ready to go!

 I can always remember the pure magic of seeing balloon animals at parties as a child.
 It seemed like witchcraft that you could manipulate a balloon into an actual animal without it popping, and the prospect of ever actually being lucky enough to be given a balloon animal to take home was almost too much excitement.
 It was definitely not something I ever dreamed I’d be able to try at home myself when I grew up – it felt like the distant realm of magicians, party pros and TV presenters.

 Luckily since then I’ve learnt a few skills – and got over my fear of the balloons popping!
 It really doesn’t happen that often and there are some simple ways to avoid it – we’ll share these below.
 I’m here to show you how to make balloon animals from scratch.
-In this article, you’ll learn:

 - How to make a balloon dog